thegreatfire/thegreatfire/set_list.md

 <section id="Duration">
 	<div class="inner">
 		<h2>Set list length</h2>
-		<p>Our set list is just over <strong>three hours long</strong>, though we usually split this into two or three sets with short interludes between them.</p>
+		<p>We're capable of providing over <strong>three hours of entertainment</strong>, though we usually split this into two or three sets with short interludes between them.</p>
+		<p>When you book The Great Fire, we bring everything needed to put on a top-quality stage show; a high quality PA system to suit your venue, top quality instruments & equipment and stage lighting.
+We can be flexible about set-up and soundcheck times - we'll work with you to ensure everything goes as smoothly as possible.</p>
 		<section id="genres">
 			<header class="major">
 				<h2>Our favourite genres</h2>